danmar0801/GoLandExample/README.md

 If you do not have Go installed, please follow the instructions on the official Go website to download and install it.

 ## Running the Program
-1. Open a terminal and navigate to the directory containing your voteEligibility.go file.
+1. Open a terminal and navigate to the directory containing your main.go file.
-2. Execute the program by running: go run voteEligibility.go
+2. Execute the program by running: go run main.go
 3. Follow the on-screen prompts to enter your age and see whether you are eligible to vote.

 ## How It Works